felsenhower/elf-plotter/README.md

 * `.data`,
 * …,

 in different colors.

+The individual headers and sections will always get the same colors, e.g.
+`.text` will always be displayed in the color `#4ef3cd`.

-The brightness of the pixels is their byte-value, e.g. if `.text` gets the color red in the legend, a pixel with the color `#ff0000` will be `0xff`, and `#000000` will be `0x00`.
+The brightness of the pixels signifies their byte-value, e.g. for `.text`, a value of
+`0xff` will be shown as `#4ef3cd`,
+`0x80` will be shown as `#277a67`, and
+`0x00` will be shown as `#000000`.

+You can also choose to only highlight certain parts (headers / sections) verbatim or using regex (see [Advanced Examples](#advanced-examples) below).

 The subplot title is the name of the file, and the file's `.comment` section which conveniently contains some compiler information (at least for `gcc` and `clang`).

 ## Dependencies: